 Section 3.7 Tax Allocations.
 For income tax purposes only, each item of income, gain, loss and deduction of the Company will be allocated among the Members in the same manner as the corresponding items of Profits and Losses and specially allocated items are allocated for Capital Accounts purposes; provided that in the case of any Company asset the Carrying Value of which differs from its adjusted tax basis for Federal income tax purposes, income, gain, loss and deduction with respect to such asset will be allocated solely for income tax purposes in accordance with the principles of Sections 704(b) and (c) of the Code (in any manner determined by the Board of Managers) so as to take account of the difference between Carrying Value and adjusted basis of such asset.
 Notwithstanding the foregoing, the Board of Managers may make such allocations as they deem reasonably necessary to give economic effect to the provisions of this Agreement taking into account such facts and circumstances as the Board of Managers deem reasonably necessary for this purpose.

 Section 3.8 Other Allocation Provisions.
 The foregoing provisions and the other provisions of this Agreement relating to the maintenance of Capital Accounts are intended to comply with Treasury Regulations Section 1.704-1(b) and will be interpreted and applied in a manner consistent with such regulations.
-Sections 3.5 and 3.7 may be amended at any time by any manager or officer of the Company of the Company if necessary, in the opinion of tax counsel to the Company or the Company’s certified public accountant, to comply with such regulations, so long as any such amendment does not materially change the relative economic interests of the Members.
+Sections 3.5 and 3.7 may be amended at any time by the Board of Managers of Company if such is deemed necessary, based on the opinion of tax counsel to Company or Company’s certified public accountant, to comply with such regulations, so long as any such amendment does not materially change the relative economic interests of the Members.

 Section 3.9 Intent of Allocations/Cash Savings Clause.
 The parties intend that the foregoing tax allocation provisions of this Article III will produce final Capital Account balances of the Members that will permit liquidating distributions that are made in accordance with final Capital Account balances to be made (after unpaid loans and interest thereon, including those owed to Members have been paid) in a manner identical to the order of priorities set forth in Article X. To the extent that the tax allocation provisions of this Article III would fail to produce such final Capital Account balances, (i) such provisions may be amended by the Board of Managers of the Company if and to the extent necessary to produce such result and (ii) taxable income and taxable loss of the Company for prior open years (or items of gross income and deduction of the Company for such years) will be reallocated by the Board of Managers among the Members to the extent it is not possible to achieve such result with allocations of items of income (including gross income) and deduction for the current year and future years, as approved by Board of Managers.